SOMtime the World Ain$'$t Fair: Violating Fairness Using Self-Organizing Maps: Experimental Protocol

 \subsection{Experiments}

-\textbf{Experiment 1: Sensitive Attribute Recoverability.} For each method (PCA, UMAP, t-SNE, AE, SOMtime), we compute the embedding with the sensitive attribute withheld entirely.
-We then measure the maximum Pearson and Spearman correlation between any embedding axis and the sensitive attribute.
-Higher correlation indicates greater information leakage.
+\textbf{Experiment 1: Sensitive Attribute Recoverability.} For each method, we compute the embedding with $s$ withheld, then measure the max correlation between $s$ and a linear projection of the embedding under both protocols (Table~\ref{tab:leakage}).

-\textbf{Experiment 2: Global Ordering Emergence.} We extract the dominant 1D latent axis from each representation (Strongest principal component for t-SNE/PCA/UMAP/AE and \textbf{\textit{only}} looking at the Z-axis for SOMtime) and compute its Spearman correlation with the sensitive attribute.
-This experiment specifically tests whether each method recovers a \emph{monotonic global ordering}, the form of leakage that distinguishes SOMtime from baselines.
+\textbf{Experiment 2: Global Ordering Emergence.} We extract the dominant 1D latent axis from each representation and compute its Spearman correlation with the sensitive attribute.

-\textbf{Experiment 3: Recovering Sensitive Topology from 3D Embedding.} To demonstrate the risk to fairness embedded in the data, we construct full trajectory-based ordering of the sensitive attribute of age in the 3D embedding, beyond the known age groupings.
-Not only do we find which group each individual belongs to, but also the relative positions of the groups within the SOM embedding.
-This experiment shows the risk of bias from underlying sensitive attributes recoverable from non-sensitive data.
-This ordering serves as a proxy for alternative downstream tasks, as it creates a pseudo-classifier, much like how an SVM or other method would be trained on the embedding data.
+\textbf{Experiment 3: Recovering Sensitive Topology from 3D Embedding.} We construct full trajectory-based ordering of the sensitive attribute of age in the 3D embedding, beyond the known age groupings.